 fbpx

 Unfortunately for many of us living crazy, busy lives, chronic long-term stress can be a major health concern.
 It was different for our ancestors.
-When in the face of danger they ran or fought their way out of it (if they were lucky), when this occurred their adrenal glands produced a surge of hormones that stimulated extra sugar to the cells, increased circulation to the muscles and brain, supported clear sharp fast thoughts, stimulated more energy, allowed faster breathing and stimulated the heart to pump faster.
-Once out of this danger, these hormonal surges normalised and things went back to normal.
+In the face of danger, they ran or fought their way out of the situation (if they were lucky).
+When this occurred, our ancestors’ adrenal glands produced a surge of hormones that stimulated extra sugar to the cells, increased circulation to the muscles and brain, supported clear sharp fast thoughts, stimulated more energy, allowed faster breathing and stimulated the heart to pump faster.
+Once out of this danger, these hormonal surges normalized and things went back to normal.

 Here are some stress symptoms that are important to be mindful of: